qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ### More code examples

-The [core-authorization](https://github.com/qlik-oss/core-authorization) repository contains running code examples on how to enable ABAC and how to provide rules to Qlik Associative Engine.
+For more examples using ABAC, see the [core-authorization](https://github.com/qlik-oss/core-authorization) repository, which contains running code examples on how to enable ABAC and how to provide rules to Qlik Associative Engine.

 ## Rules language

 The following section describes the syntax and semantics of the Qlik Associative Engine rules language.

-### Concepts
+### Rules language concepts

 Rules are built upon three concepts: